Department of Latin American and Iberian Cultures

 Times/Location

-Joao Nemi NetoPrerequisites: a score of 0-279 in the departments Placement Examination.
-An introduction to Spanish communicative competence, with stress on basic oral interaction, reading, witting, and cultural knowledge.
+Joao Nemi NetoPrerequisites: a score of 0-279 on the department's Spanish as a Second Language Placement exam.
+An introduction to Spanish communicative competence, with stress on basic oral interaction, reading, writing, and cultural knowledge.
 Principal objectives are to understand and produce commonly used sentences to satisfy immediate needs; ask and answer questions about personal details such as where we live, people we know and things we have; interact in a simple manner with people who speak clearly, slowly and are ready to cooperate; and understand simple and short written and audiovisual texts in Spanish.
 All Columbia students must take Spanish language courses (UN 1101-3300) for a letter grade.

 Course Number